eddiejin18/pokertracker/README.md

 # PokerTracker

-PokerTracker is a modern web application for logging and analyzing live poker sessions.
-It lets you record session details (date, location, variation, blinds/stakes, buy-in, cash-out, duration, notes) and instantly see your performance through a clean dashboard and charts.
-A built‑in calendar view makes it easy to review or edit sessions by day, and flexible filters help you slice results by location, game type, stakes, location type, and date range.
-You can also send feedback directly from the app via the Contact Support button.
+PokerTracker is a clean, fast web app for logging and analyzing live poker sessions.
+Record your session details (date, location, variation, blinds, buy‑in, cash‑out, duration, notes) and instantly see how you’re doing with a simple dashboard, chart, and calendar.
+Filters make it easy to slice results by location, game type, stakes, location type, and date range.
+There’s also a Contact Support button to send feedback straight to the maintainer.

-Key highlights:
-- Track winnings, total hours, sessions played, and hourly rate
-- Visualize results over time and identify best/worst sessions
-- Filter by location, variation, blinds/stakes, location type, and custom date ranges
-- Manage sessions from a monthly calendar
-- Email feedback to the maintainer from within the app
+Check it out now at https://www.freepokertracker.com

-Tech stack: React (Tailwind CSS, Recharts), Node/Express API, PostgreSQL, JWT auth, deployed on Vercel.
+Tech stack: React, Tailwind CSS, Recharts, Node/Express, PostgreSQL, JWT auth, deployed on Vercel.

-> Most poker trackers look ugly as shit and I don't like paying for garbage software, so I built my own.